CreateRemoteThread/doxastica/README_FILES/luaref.md

   write to existing directories. remember that the current directory will be based on the target process' executable (aka specify a full path you lazy fuck)

+- void dump_module(module,save):
+  dumps a single module to disk in a single contiguous file.

 ### assembler

 doxastica uses the xedparse assembler library to provide both 32-bit and 64-bit